ribtoks/ministaller/README.md

     -gui
         Show simple progress GUI (works only for Windows at this time) -l string
-        absolute path to the log file (default "ministaller.log") -launch-exe string
+        Absolute path to the log file (default "ministaller.log") -launch-exe string
-        relative path to the exe to launch after install -stdout
+        Relative path to the exe to launch after install -stdout
         Log to stdout and to logfile
     -url string